edtbl76/EffectiveJava/src/main/java/ClassesAndInterfaces_3/InterfacesOverAbstractClasses_20/InterfacesVsAbstractClasses.md

 The advantage is that extending the skeletal impl takes most of the work out of impl'ing an interface
+- skeletal ABCs provide the IMPL help of ABCs w/o imposing the constraints introduced by ABCs (or other classes) when used as type definitions.

+### SIMPLE IMPLEMENTATION
+A variation on a SKELETAL IMPL
+- impls an interface
+- designed for inheritance
+- it isn't abstract, it is the simplest possible working implementation

+### SIMULATED MULTIPLE INHERITANCE
+In most cases, implementors of interfaces /w skeletal IMPLs will use the skeletal implementation, however this is optional.
+- you still have access to any of the default methods in the interface
+- to gain access to the ABC, you use SIMULATED MULTIPLE INHERITANCE
+    - class that implements interface forwards invocations of interface methods to a contained INSTANCE of a PRIVATE INNER CLASS that extends the SKELETAL IMPL
+    - (this is a similar approach to using a decorator.)

+## WRITING SKELETAL IMPLS
+1. decide which methods in the interface are "primitives" in terms of which the others can be impl'd
+    - these become the ABSTRACT METHODS in the SKELETAL IMPL
+1. provide default methods in the interface for ALL methods that can be impl'd directly on top of the primitives
+    - you can't provide defaults for Object methods
+        - equals, hashCode, toString, clone
+1. if primitives default methods fulfill the interface, you're done.
+    - there is no need for skeletal impl.
+1. ...else write a class declared to impl the interface
+    - should implement all of the remaining interface methods
+    - may contain nonpublic members as necessary

 ## BEST PRACTICES